spreedly/spreedly-gem/README.md

 The amount specified in that example was 4432.
 Amounts are always in cents so in this case, we're charging $44.32.

 #### Add a gateway
 What if you don't have a gateway token yet?
-It's pretty easy to create a test gateway:
+It's pretty easy to add a test gateway:

 ``` ruby
 gateway = env.add_gateway(:test)